shashikumar04433/Shashi-New-Python/README.md

 ###  Identity Operators:
         Identitity Opertors are use to compare the two objects, not if they are equal,actully they are same object with the same memory location.
+          Two types they are:
+          1.is
+          2.is not

+          x = ["apple", "banana"]
+          y = ["apple", "banana"]
+          z = x
+          print(x is z)
+          returns True because z is the same object as x print(x is y)
+          return False because x is not the same object as y, even if they have the same content print(x==y)
+          return True because this is comparison returns True because x is equal to y.